 Nowadays, the pavilion is composed of slate and tubular steel and has a capacity of 6,051 seats.
 Behind the pavilion is the general admission lawn, which can seat an additional 15,000 people.

 Blossom is the summer home of the Cleveland Orchestra, which performs its annual Blossom Festival there.
 The venue also hosts a full summer schedule of popular music acts and symphonic performances.
-It is owned by the Musical Arts Association, the orchestra’s non-profit parent organization.
+The Musical Arts Association, the orchestra’s non-profit parent organization, owns it.

 Blossom Music Center Plan